DarkAtra/v-rising-discord-bot/.github/pull_request_template.md

 # Checklist:

+- [ ] I hereby accept that the code I contributed is under the MIT license.
 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code
 - [ ] I have made corresponding changes to the documentation